Request a private consultation. Discover how you can Make Your Move™.

 Adjusted net asset (ANA) method

 In the ANA method, the book values of all assets and liabilities are adjusted to reflect fair value.
-There may be a need to identify and value intangible assets.
-It arises if the exercise involves a mergers and acquisition transaction.
-Third-party appraisals may be required for asset-intensive businesses.
-Examples such as plants, property, equipment or natural resources.
+There may be a need to identify and value intangible assets e.g. if a business delivers services to its customers over the Internet.

 Liquidation value (LV) method

-The LV method tells us how a company is worth by looking at its tangible assets and liabilities.
+The LV method tells us how a company is worth by looking at its assets and liabilities.
 A recovery value estimated for its assets.
 These values are aggregated with the liabilities on the balance sheet.
-Arrived at the liquidation value as a result.
 This method assumes that a business’ assets are sold off.
 Also, the proceeds are used to repay debt and other liabilities.
 The rest of the remaining is then distributed to shareholders.

 The choice of approach considers a non-exhaustive list of factors that include: